rapPayne/flutter_firestore_talk/README.md

 2. Click "Add app" but this time choose iOS.
 3. Add the iOS bundle name which should be the same as the app ID (like com.yourcompany.yourproject).
 4. Download GoogleService-Info.plist.
 Save it anywhere in your project.
 Just remember where it is.
+(Note that there are several more step in the wizard.
+Ignore them.)
-5. Open Xcode on your Mac.
+6. Open Xcode on your Mac.
-6. Open the iOS project folder as an Xcode project.
+7. Open the iOS project folder as an Xcode project.
-7. Drag GoogleService-Info.plist to Runner/Runner folder in Xcode.
+8. Drag GoogleService-Info.plist to Runner/Runner folder in Xcode.
-8. Hit the Finish button.
+9. Hit the Finish button.
-9. Click the top-level Runner folder in Xcode.
+10. Click the top-level Runner folder in Xcode.
 Properties will appear.
-10. Change the Bundle ID to match the app ID from above.
+11. Change the Bundle ID to match the app ID from above.
-11. Close Xcode
+12. Close Xcode

 Your app should run just great in an iOS simulator and on iOS devices.